E-detectors: a nonparametric framework for sequential change detection: Combining baseline e-detectors using the method of mixtures

 for each $ n \geq K^{-1}(k)$ and $M_n^\ASR(k) = M_n^\ACS(k) = 0$ for all $n = 0, 1, \dots, K^{-1}(k) -1 $.
 Therefore, if each computation of $L_n(k)$ has constant time and space complexities then the computations of adaptive SR and CUSUM e-detectors at each time $n$ have $O(K(n))$ time and space complexities as well.
 For the purpose of implementing an online algorithm, we are typically interested in the case $K(n) = O(\log(n))$. \begin{remark} Both mixtures of SR and CUSUM e-detectors can be viewed as special cases of their adaptive counterparts where the scheduling function $K$ is understood as a constant function.
 In this case, we have $\gamma_j = \sum_{k=1}^K \omega_k = 1$ for each $j$, and thus $M_n^\ASR = M_n^\MSR$ and $M_n^\ACS = M_n^\MCS$ for each $n \in \mathbb{N}$. \end{remark}

-Unlike finite mixtures, adaptive SR and CUSUM e-detectors rely on scheduling function and adaptive re-weighting factor, which makes the mixing distribution to vary over time.
+Unlike finite mixtures, the mixing distribution deployed in the adaptive SR and CUSUM e-detectors vary over time.
 Hence, we cannot simply apply \cref{prop::mixture_is_e_detector} to check whether this adaptive scheme yields valid e-detectors.
 The following proposition formally states the validity of adaptive SR and CUSUM e-detectors.
-For simple presentation, we defer the proof to \cref{appen::proofs_for_mixture_general}.
+The proof can be found in \cref{appen::proofs_for_mixture_general}.

 \begin{proposition} For any mixing weights $\{\omega_k\}_{k \in \mathbb{N}}$ and a scheduling function $K$, adaptive SR and CUSUM e-detectors defined in~\eqref{eq::asr}~and~\eqref{eq::acusum} form valid e-detectors satisfying the condition~\eqref{eq::e_detector_cond}. \end{proposition}